Frank Barrie: Theatre

-After graduating Barrie spent four years acting in weekly and fortnightly repertory, before joining the internationally prestigious Bristol Old Vic company in 1965, where he quickly became established as the leading man - the youngest in the company's history.
+After graduating Barrie spent four years acting in weekly and fortnightly repertory, before joining the internationally prestigious Bristol Old Vic company in 1965, where he quickly became established as the leading man – the youngest in the company's history.
 Amongst his many roles he played Oedipus Rex; Richard Il; Long John Silver; Alfie; Malvolio; and Lucio in Tyrone Guthrie's production of Measure for Measure.
 His performance of Mercutio in Romeo and Juliet was highly praised.
 Harold Hobson wrote in The Sunday Times of the "splendidly manly and romantic Mercutio of Frank Barrie.
 Few Mercutios can have lived with a more rousing swagger or died with more panache or bitterness than Mr Barrie's".

-In 1967 Barrie toured the United States and Europe with the Company, repeating his Mercutio and Lucio on Broadway, New York, and many other major cities.
+In 1967 Barrie toured the United States and Europe with the Company, repeating his Mercutio and Lucio on Broadway, New York, and in many other major cities.